 Creating over-the-top fun in your love life that’s so good your neighbors will be jealous and your kids will cringe.

-Buckle up, you tragic romantics, because your relationship isn’t just boring—it’s so painfully predictable, Hallmark could use it as a template for what not to do.
-You’ve got all the ingredients of a hit sitcom—two leads with zero chemistry, plotlines that go nowhere, and dialogue so stale it makes 10 day old bread look fresh—but none of the good parts, like witty one-liners, wardrobe changes, or that one hot cousin who shows up in season three and makes everyone question their life choices.
+How’s it hanging, buttercup?
+Are you starting to think that your relationship is so boring, so painfully predictable, Hallmark could use it as a template for what not to do?
+Maybe you’ve got all the ingredients of a hit sitcom—two leads with zero chemistry, plotlines that go nowhere, and dialogue so stale it makes 10-day-old bread look fresh—but none of the good parts, like witty one-liners, wardrobe changes, or that one hot cousin who shows up in season three and makes everyone question their life choices.
+So what’s the fix?

 Remember when you used to sneak kisses in the kitchen like you were star-crossed lovers in a montage set to ‘80s power ballads?
 Now, you sneak glances at your phone while she recites the weekly grocery list like it’s Shakespeare—“To buy or not to buy organic celery?”—and the most action you get is when the Wi-Fi cuts out mid-“Netflix and chill,” forcing you to actually talk to each other.
 Where did the fun go?
 It didn’t leave—it was slowly murdered by adulthood, buried under a mountain of laundry, and replaced with the soul-crushing belief that maturity means trading passion for practicality.